wilsonliaows/docs/_docs/workflow-docs.markdown

 # Workflow (People Task)
 The people task feature enables the addition of a human approval step within the recipe.
 Complex tasks requiring human judgement can be directed to an approver, then subsequently redirected based on whether the task was approved or rejected.

-# Using People Task as the admin
+# Using People Task as an admin

 ## People Task setup
 People Task feature is enabled only for certain plans.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.